 One of the biggest benefits of selling on Amazon is that you can easily track inbound shipments.
 You may check for any difficulties with an inbound shipment to Amazon through the Seller Central dashboard.
 It will also inform you of the number of units Amazon has accepted for sale.
 There are some situations when Amazon deducts units after a shipment has closed due to a mistake.
-In such instances, you can make a claim for compensation.
+In such instances, you can make a compensation claim.

 5- Non-Refundable Refunds

 This is one of the most commonly encountered Amazon errors.
-Even if there was no return, the store can provide a refund to the buyer.
+Even if there was no return, the store could provide a refund to the buyer.
 Of course, this return is deducted from your account, so you lose money.
 Furthermore, the item does not exist in your inventory.
-Track your returns and refunds on a regular basis, and if there is a discrepancy, make a reimbursement claim.
+Track your returns and refunds regularly, and make a reimbursement claim if there is a discrepancy.

 6- Restocking Fee Error

 When a buyer returns a high-value item, Amazon frequently charges them a restocking fee of 20%.
 When the item is returned to Amazon, the restocking charge is credited to your account.
-If there is a non-return or a damaged return, however, you will not be charged this price.
-If Amazon makes a mistake and does not refund the restocking charge when it should, you can file a reimbursement claim.
+However, you will not be charged this price if there is a non-return or a damaged return.
+You can file a reimbursement claim if Amazon makes a mistake and does not refund the restocking charge when it should.

 7- Lost Return

 A customer return should, in theory, make its way back into your stock.
 This process, though, can occasionally run into problems.
-It’s possible that your return will end up in the hands of another seller.
-The seller will, of course, return your item to the warehouse, where it will be examined once more.
+Your return may end up in the hands of another seller.
+The seller will return your item to the warehouse, where it will be examined once more.
 However, it may not be put on your FBA account record again.
 In this situation, you are entitled to compensation as a result.

 8- Refund Exceeds Returns